Season Production Schedule

 Once again student talent comes together to present, songs, dance, and laughter in this seasonal romp of Christmas.

-Written by Fred Alley, James Valcq and Lee David Zlotoff.
-Performed at the South Orange Performing Arts Center, May 2nd-4th at 8 p.m. and May 5th at 2 p.m.
+Book by Hunter Foster.
+Music and lyrics by David Kirshenbaum.
+Based on the screenplay by Herman Rauch.
+Performed at the South Orange Performing Arts Center, April 30, May 1, 2 at 8 p.m., May 3 at 2 p.m.

 Theatre Council Productions